Insights

 • Reset

-April 2022: Labor Market Pulse
+July 2022: Labor Market Pulse

-Recruiter Report: Navigating Counteroffers
+Recruiter Report: Job Hopping

-March 2022: Labor Market Pulse
+June 2022: Labor Market Pulse

-According to the Bureau of Labor Statistics, January* saw the largest number of open finance and insurance jobs in at least two decades.
-Hires and quits are also relatively high, further illustrating the industry reshuffling that has occurred throughout the last several months.
-The industry unemployment rate remains low; and while employment for insurance carriers and related activities is still below pre-pandemic numbers, it has steadily grown since July 2021.
-This, paired with the high number of open jobs, indicates insurers are unable to fill their open positions.
-Additionally, in our recent Q1 2022 Insurance Labor Market Study, conducted in partnership with Aon plc, both demand for talent and overall recruiting difficulty were at the highest ever measured.
-Insurers are continuing to combat one of the most challenging and competitive labor markets many have ever experienced.
-AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector slightly increased to 1.8% in February.
-The insurance carriers and related activities sector gained 6,300 jobs in February.
-At roughly 2.8 million jobs, industry employment increased by approximately 13,300 jobs compared to February 2021.
-The U.S. unemployment rate decreased to 3.8% in February and the overall economy added 678,000 jobs.
-INDUSTRY HIGHLIGHTS On a year-to-year basis, January** insurance industry employment saw job increases in claims (up 13.7%), title (up 6.3%), agents/brokers (up 2.6%) and TPAs (up 0.4%).
-Meanwhile, job decreases were seen for reinsurance (down 5.8%), property and casualty (down 3.8%), and life/health (down 2.2%).
-On a year-to-year basis, January** saw weekly wage increases in TPAs (up 3.1%), life/health (up 1.6%), title (up 1.3%), and claims (up 0.1%).
-Meanwhile, wage decreases were seen for reinsurance (down 1.4%), agents/brokers (down 0.2%), and property and casualty (down 0.1%).
-BLS Reported Adjustments: Adjusted employment numbers for January show the industry saw an increase of 2,300 jobs, compared to the previously reported increase of 4,800 jobs.
-The BLS continues to revise numbers to be most accurate, which may contribute to inconsistencies, depending on when reports were pulled. *This is the most recently available information from the BLS JOLTS report, which began collecting data in December 2000. **The BLS reports on wages and employment for the industry category are only available for two months prior.
+Industry unemployment remains low, and while May saw a decrease in employment compared to April, insurance has gained more than 17,000 new jobs since the start of 2022.
+Movement persists with both quits and job openings remaining high.
+As comfort levels increase, in-person conferences and networking events are picking up pace across all industry sectors, enabling professionals to convene on a large scale.
+Insurers are also more firmly developing their plans and expectations for moving forward.
+We’re seeing organizations determine their longer-term work environments – whether it’s virtual, in person or hybrid.
+While acknowledging individual employees’ preferences and needs continues to be important, many organizations are more clearly defining these parameters.
+As a result, the industry’s reshuffling will likely become more of a realignment, with professionals seeking out the organizations that best meet their desired work styles.
+AT-A-GLANCE NUMBERS Unemployment for the insurance carriers and related activities sector increased to 2.3% in May.
+The insurance carriers and related activities sector lost 6,100 jobs in May.
+At roughly 2.8 million jobs, industry employment increased by approximately 31,800 jobs compared to May 2021.
+The U.S. unemployment rate stayed at 3.6% in May and the overall economy added 390,000 jobs.
+INDUSTRY HIGHLIGHTS On a year-to-year basis, April* insurance industry employment saw job increases in title (up 3.8%), agents/brokers (up 3.8%), claims (up 2%) and TPAs (up 1.6%).
+Meanwhile, job decreases were seen in reinsurance (down 2.9%), property and casualty (down 1.2%), and life/health (down 0.5%).
+On a year-to-year basis, April* saw weekly wage increases in claims (up 6.3%), property and casualty (up 4.5%), TPAs (up 4.3%), agents/brokers (up 4.1%), life/health (up 3.5%), and title (up 3.4%).
+Meanwhile, wages decreased in reinsurance (down 1.2%).
+BLS Reported Adjustments: Adjusted employment numbers for April show the industry saw an increase of 21,000 jobs, compared to the previously reported increase of 19,700 jobs.
+The BLS continues to revise numbers to be most accurate, which may contribute to inconsistencies, depending on when reports were pulled. *The BLS reports on wages and employment for the industry category are only available for two months prior.
 The source for the data represented in PULSE is the U.S. Bureau of Labor Statistics.
 Insurance data is derived from the insurance carriers and related activities sector.